zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 requested data.
 The `height` can be used to get a delta (changes) from the last state that the user has.
 This is useful to avoid correlation by the sender's IP address.

+## How to write to the Ledger
+- Local CLI
+    - CLI is started in a CLI mode.
+    - Generate and store a private key for the Account to be used for sending.
+    - Send transactions to the ledger from the Account (`--from`).
+        - it will automatically build a request, sign it by the account's key, and broadcast to the ledger.
+    - See `CLI` section for every write request (transaction).
+- Non-trusted REST API (keys at the edge):
+    - CLI is started in a server mode.
+    - A private key is generated and stored off-server (in the user's private wallet).
+    - The user builds and signs the request manually.
+    - The user does a `POST` of the signed request to the CLI-based server for broadcasting using `tx/broadcast`.
+- Trusted REST API (keys at the server):
+    - CLI is started in a server mode.
+    - A private key is generated and stored on the server (assuming it's within the user's domain and the user trusts it).
+    - The user sends a POST to the server specifying the transaction parameters and account details (passphrase etc.).
+    The server builds the request, signs it by the specified account's private key and broadcasts to the ledger in a way similar to the local CLI case.
+    - See `REST API` section for every write request (transaction).

+## How to read from the Ledger
+- Local CLI
+    - CLI is started in a CLI mode.
+    - No keys/account is needed as the ledger is public for reads
+    - See `CLI` section for every read request.
+- REST API
+    - CLI is started in a server mode.
+    - No keys/account is needed as the ledger is public for reads
+    - See `REST API` section for every read request.

 ## KV Store
 A summary of KV store and paths used:
 - KV store name: `pki`